elastic/nightMARE/README.md

 ## Requirements
 - Python >= `3.10` is required.
-- [Radare2 binaries](https://github.com/radareorg/radare2/releases) must be installed and available in the system's PATH environment variable.
+- [Rizin binaries](https://github.com/rizinorg/rizin/releases) must be installed and available in the system's PATH environment variable.

 ## Install
 ```bash